infobip/oneapi-java/README.md

 Same as with the standard messaging example, but when preparing your message:

     SMSRequest smsRequest = new SMSRequest(SENDER, MESSAGE, DESTINATION);
-    // The url where the delivery notification will MESSAGE pushed: smsRequest.setNotifyURL(NOTIFY_URL);
+    smsRequest.setNotifyURL(NOTIFY_URL);